Putin and Zelenskiy agree to Paris talks on Ukraine | DW | 15.11.2019

 Read more: Vladimir Putin's 'Crimea effect' ebbs away 5 years on

-It is the first summit as part of the so-called Normandy format — shorthand for France and Germany acting as mediators between Russia and Ukraine — to be held since 2016.
+It will be the first leaders' summit as part of the so-called Normandy format — shorthand for France and Germany acting as mediators between Russia and Ukraine — to be held since 2016.
+Talks have continued in the format at ministerial level though.

 The Ukrainian military has been fighting Russian-backed separatists in the two eastern-most regions, known as Donbass, for more than five years.
 The fighting broke out early in 2014, after Ukraine's pro-Russian president was toppled and Russia subsequently annexed the Crimean Peninsula.